jerturowetz/notes/to-do.md

 - Plan Ottawa (stay friday night, leame sat PM, be home late)
   - place to stay (AirBnB)
-  - reserve car (just friday am from 9 or 10 to sat pm 11:30)
   - plans with pals
 - Print shop:
   - a few more thank yous